-During the follow up phase, a New Direction Manager can assist with individual follow up in regards to mental health care for those experiencing anxiety, depression, trauma, anger management issues etc. Please contact Operation Flinders and referral for psychological treatment and other support options can be arranged.
+During the follow up phase, a Youth Development Manager can assist with individual follow up in regards to mental health care for those experiencing anxiety, depression, trauma, anger management issues etc. Please contact Operation Flinders and referral for psychological treatment and other support options can be arranged.

 Past participants are welcome to contact Operation Flinders Foundation for support and information about activities and services available in their local area to help them make, or maintain, positive changes after returning from our program.
-Leif Christensen, our New Directions Manager, can help with:
+Leif Christensen, our Youth Development Manager, can help with:

 Alternatively, <click here> to visit the links to youth & help services and access information about some of the youth focused services available in South Australia or view the brochure about individual and group follow up Operation Flinders can provide.